paulscherrerinstitute/ecmccfg/hugo/content/manual/introduction.md

 Mismatches will result in an error, the IOC will _not_ start.

 {{% notice warning %}}
 Blindly restarting the IOC, with only partially working EtherCAT hardware, will results in an inoperable IOC!
-Refer to the [troubleshooting guide](../troubleshooting) for details.
+If troubleshooting is needed then check out the [knowledge base](../knowledgebase) for details.
 {{% /notice %}}

 ### IOC structure